Navigating Deed Of Separation In Singapore: A Comprehensive Guide

 If you need a deed to formalise your separation from your spouse, our lawyers can draft a Deed of Separation in Singapore that best suits your needs.

-Both parties involved should also know that the separation does not start the Divorce process automatically.
-So they will still have to agree on a date for initiating the Divorce after the separation.
+Both parties should also know that the separation does not automatically initiate the Divorce process.
+So, they will still have to agree on a date to initiate the Divorce after the separation.

-The Deed of Separation in Singapore may also include a term regarding the residential arrangement for the spouses, stating whether they will live together in separate residences or even share a shared space for living but not keep any marital relations or run a joint household.
+The Deed of Separation in Singapore may also include a term regarding the residential arrangement for the spouses, stating whether they will live together in separate residences or even share a shared space but not maintain marital relations or run a joint household.

 Other essential terms of the Deed can include provisions for: